cleanflight/cleanflight/docs/Failsafe.md

 Either:

 a) no valid channel data from the RX is received via Serial RX.
-b) the first 4 Parallel PWM/PPM channels do not have valid signals.
+b) not using PPM and one of the first 4 channels do not have valid signals.
 c) using PPM and one of the channels in the PPM stream do not have valid signals.
 d) activating manually with a transmitter switch that is configured to control the failsafe mode.